There are a few ways to go about finding a counsellor:

-Other professionals will have their own codes, which you can ask them about (for example the Code of Conduct of the British Psychological Society).
+Other professionals will have their own codes.
+You can ask them about it.
+An example is the Code of Conduct of the British Psychological Society.

-Clinical supervision means that the counsellor sees another professional counsellor or therapist regularly to talk about how their work is going.
+Clinical supervision means the counsellor regularly talks about how their work is going.
+They can talk to:

-Clinical supervision is really necessary for the counsellor to stay detached from their clients’ problems.
+Clinical supervision is necessary for a counsellor.
+It helps them to stay detached from their clients’ problems.
 The supervisor can help the counsellor to keep an open mind about the things they are dealing with.

-The counsellor maintains confidentiality because the supervisor won't know you and your counsellor won't give your full name.
+The counsellor maintains confidentiality.
+This is because the supervisor won't know you.
+Your counsellor won't give your full name.
 The supervisor is also bound to keep what is discussed confidential.

-Regular training is a good thing because it means the counsellor is always looking to improve their skills.
+Regular training is a good thing.
+It means the counsellor is always looking to improve their skills.

 Keeping their skills up to date and learning new ones can help them to help you.